 Food sources of behenic acid

-It occurs in small quantities, as ester of glycerol, only in some fats and oils.
+Behenic acid is found in small quantities, as an ester of glycerol, only in certain fats and oils.

-In fishery products, it is present in very small amounts only in belly of tuna in brine, 0.01 g/100 g of edible portion.
+In fishery products, it appears in very small quantities exclusively in the belly of tuna in brine, at a concentration of 0.01 g/100 g of the edible portion.

 On the contrary, it is present in appreciable quantities in a few vegetable fats and oils:

-It is not found in cereals and cereal products.
+Behenic acid is not present in cereals and cereal products.

-It is not found in fresh and dried legumes, but it is present in small amounts in soy meal, 0.02 g/100g of edible portion.
+While absent in fresh and dried legumes, it is found in small amounts in soy meal, with a concentration of 0.02 g/100 g of the edible portion.

 References